tinymce/tinymce-docs/plugins/mentions.md

 ### `getUsers`

 You can retrieve the inserted users by calling `getUsers` on the plugin instance object of an editor.
-This will return an array of users that the author `@mentioned` in the content, but only the ones currently present in the content (i.e. not any existing before the content was created).
+This will return an array of users that the author `@mentioned` in the content, but only the ones currently present in the content and will exclude any existing before the content was created.
 It will also exclude duplicate inserts by using the `userinfo` objects id property.

 ##### Example